Aigerim-Zh/Yelp-Project/README.md

 <img src="Images/tableau-logo.jpeg"  width="20%" height="20%" >

 We used **Tableau** to create and host our dashboard.
-We made a blueprint Tableau dashboard that can be seen [here](https://public.tableau.com/app/profile/ana.bisker/viz/YelpFinalProject2/WinningWithYelp?publish=yes).
+We made a Tableau storyboard that can be seen [here](https://public.tableau.com/app/profile/ana.bisker/viz/YelpFinalProject2/WinningWithYelp?publish=yes).

 Screenshot below:

 <img src="Images/tableau-storyboard.png"  width="100%" height="90%" >

-We may explore using an interactive Javascript interface to demonstrate our model if we have time.